 Students that need to borrow money beyond the yearly estimated cost of attendance will find securing additional funds to be a challenge.

-Because student loan rules limit borrowing to the Estimated Cost of Attendance, students who need additional funds will normally have to secure a personal loan for extra money.
+Because student loan rules limit borrowing to the Estimated Cost of Attendance, students who need additional funds will typically have to secure a personal loan for extra money.
 These unsecured personal loans are flexible in that they allow borrowers to pay down credit card debt, buy a car, or be used for any other purpose.
 This flexibility comes at a cost, as interest rates are often higher on personal loans than they are for student loans.
-However, opting for a personal loan with a lender such as SoFi is normally less expensive than racking up credit card debt.
+However, opting for a personal loan with a lender such as SoFi usually is less expensive than racking up credit card debt.

 That being said, all students would be wise to remember that the limits of smart borrowing are often far more strict than the limits of possible borrowing.